-Somerset House is an English Country Dance.
-It was published by Walsh in 1718.
-It was interpreted by Fried de Metz Herman in 1995.
-It is a proper Duple Minor dance.
-The dance lasts 24 bars.
+Somerset House ~ #2, Herman is an English Country Dance.
+It was published by Walsh in 1718, London.
+It was interpreted by Fried de Metz Herman (website) in 1995 and published in Ease and Elegance.
+Originally a Triple Minor this version is a proper Duple Minor dance.
+The minor set lasts 24 bars.

 Note: Each Strain is to be play'd twice over.

-The dance contains the following figures: hand turn (allemande), lead (and probably others).
+The dance contains the following figures: hand turn (allemande), lead, cross go below, back to back (and probably others).

 If you find what you believe to be a mistake in this animation, please leave a comment on youtube explaining what you believe to be wrong.
 If I agree with you I shall do my best to fix it.